 At the age of ten, Caesarion accompanied Cleopatra on a journey to Antioch where they met with Antony in late 37 BCE.
 With the consent of Octavian, Antony granted additional territories in Cyrene, Cilicia, Crete and the Levant to the Ptolemaic Kingdom.
-Antony and Cleopatra were married sometime between 37 BCE and 34 BCE, a situation which caused scandal as the Roman triumvir remained married to Octavia until 32 BCE.
-Cleopatra had a total of three children with Mark Antony, including the twins Alexander Helios (40-c. late 1st Century BCE) and Cleopatra Selene (40-6 BCE), and Ptolemy Philadelphus (36-c. late 1st Century BCE).
+Antony and Cleopatra were married sometime between 37 BCE and 34 BCE, a situation that caused a scandal as the Roman triumvir remained married to Octavia until 32 BCE.
+Cleopatra had a total of three children with Mark Antony, including the twins Alexander Helios (40 - c. late 1st century BCE) and Cleopatra Selene (40-6 BCE), and Ptolemy Philadelphus (36 - c. late 1st century BCE).

 In 34 BCE, an elaborate coronation ceremony known as the Donations of Alexandria was performed in the Egyptian capital.
-With carefully staged pomp, Mark Antony celebrated a triumphal parade following his campaigns in the East, and bestowed further territories on the Ptolemies.
+With carefully staged pomp, Mark Antony celebrated a Roman triumph following his campaigns in the East and bestowed further territories on the Ptolemies.
 However, the tremendous ceremonial significance of the proceedings exceeded the actual transfer of territory which occurred.
 Out of the territory "donated" to the Ptolemaic Kingdom, most were either already under Ptolemaic rule or under the control of Rome's rival, the Parthian Empire.

 Antony's cession of Libya, Egypt, Coile Syria, Phoenicia, Cilicia, and Cyprus to Cleopatra was purely symbolic as she already ruled these territories.
 Media and Parthia were firmly under Parthian control and Antony's bestowal of these territories was hypothetical at best, to be secured after some future conquest.
 This leaves the provinces of Syria, Asia and Bithynia as the only territories ceded in the Donations of Alexandria which had actually been under Roman rule.
 The Kingdom of Armenia can also be added to the list of Roman territory ceded to the Ptolemaic Kingdom as Antony had conquered the kingdom earlier that year, and the Donations of Alexandria doubled as a triumphal celebration of the conquest.